-STEP 1

-Determine the Language Spoken
+STEP 1- Determine the Language Spoken

-To determine the language spoken by an individual, refer the individual to the LAG flashcard.pdf developed by the U.S. Census Bureau and attached hereto.
-The individual can check or point to the box that indicates the language they speak.
+To determine the language spoken by an individual, refer the individual to the Language Identification Flashcard developed by the U.S. Census Bureau and attached hereto.
+The individual can check or point to the box that indicates the language he/she speaks.

-STEP 2

-Appoint a Credentialed Interpreter
+STEP 2- Appoint an Credentialed Interpreter